Anonymous Scribe Letter Questions WGA’s Tough Agency Packaging Stance

 It’s easy to say you’re ready to walk away from your agent when you know the moment the dust settles, you will have legions of agents falling prostrate at your feet to represent you.

-Its easy to say platitudinous, condescending crap like “I know it’s hard, but it’s necessary” when it hasn’t been hard for you in years (maybe decades).
-Gee. dad… thanks for the tip.
-Sure it will hurt you more than it hurts me.
+Its easy to mouth condescending platitudes like “I know it’s hard, but it’s necessary” when it hasn’t been hard for you in years (maybe decades).
+Gee, dad… thanks for the tip.
+I’m sure it will hurt you more than it hurts me.

-You know… meeting on open assignments or getting in to see executives so you can Willie Loman your way through a desperate conversation that maybe someday might lead to a paycheck.

-It’s easy to forget how hard this job can be when you don’t have someone in your corner; you take it for granted when you’ve had an army in your corner for so long you take for granted when you’ve had an army in your corner for so long??? you take for granted the vulnerability of writers who do not share your blessings (“I’ve got six TV people and eight feature people and three lawyers and two managers and a partridge in a pear tree!
-CAN’T YOU SEE HOW HARD IT IS FOR ME TO MAKE THIS DECISION?”)
+It’s easy to forget how hard this job can be when you don’t have someone in your corner; you’ve had an army in your corner for so long you take for granted the vulnerability of writers who do not share your blessings (“I’ve got six TV people and eight feature people and three lawyers and two managers and a partridge in a pear tree!
+CAN’T YOU SEE HOW HARD IT IS FOR ME TO MAKE THIS DECISION?”
+No. I can’t.)

 It’s easy to forget the effort to find just one agent – to find help.